h313/cannon_nn/README.md

 cannon_nn is a model for the VASA cannon that uses the Keras deep learning library for Python.
 This model has a verification loss on the scale of 10^-4 on verification data. `dnn.py` contains the code for the neural network and explanations of the choices made.

 ### Blame
-* Jessie Li: visualization, data organization, code structure
+* Jesse Li: visualization, data organization, code structure
 * Haoda Wang: neural network, documentation

 ### Sources